Bondster Referral Code 2026: 1% Cashback (First 90 Days)

 What return does Bondster offer?

-Bondster advertises returns of up to 10% a year depending on the originator and loan type.
-A 1% cashback is available until the end of June 2026.
+Bondster advertises returns of up to 12% a year (10% average) depending on the originator and loan type.
+New investors get 1% cashback on investments made during their first 90 days on the platform.
 These high returns reflect higher risk than platforms like Bondora Go&Grow (6%).

 What is a buyback guarantee on Bondster?